Primitive Baptist Universalist

 The Primitive Baptist Universalists are Christian Universalist congregations located primarily in the central Appalachian region of the United States.
 They are popularly known as "No-Hellers" due to their belief that there is no Hell per se, but that Hell is actually experienced in this life.

 History

 Although they did not split as a denomination away from other Primitive Baptists until 1924, the Primitive Baptist Universalists (PBUs) have been theologically distinct as Universalists since at least 1907, when the minutes of the Washington District Primitive Baptist Association record a reproval:Resolved, that whereas, we have been troubled with the doctrine of universalism that we advise the churches that if they have any elders preaching such heresies, or members arguing it, that they admonish them to quit preaching it or talking it, and if they fail to hear them to withdraw fellowship from such, and especially we admonish Hale Creek church to admonish Elder M. L. Compton to refrain from such doctrine.

-Recently, there have been several independent congregations develop due to the revival of interest in the unique theological perspective of the Primitive Baptist Universalists.
-Many of these churches are located in Tennessee, North Carolina, Virginia, Alabama, and Texas.

-Holston Primitive Baptist Universalist Church in Rogersville, TN is among the congregations seeking to unite other churches interested in fellowship without formal associations.
-This fellowship of congregations allows for variations in interpretations, worship practices, and practical matters which impact their local identity.
-Calvinistic Universalism, simple services, and local outreach is the prevailing theological and practical glue that binds each church to the fellowship.